Skip to content

 8 Cape Wine Estates Older Than the United States

-Eight working farms founded before 4 July 1776 – some by more than ninety years.
-Napoleon ordered their wine in exile.
-Jane Austen wrote about it in Sense and Sensibility.
-You can taste it this weekend, on the same ground where Simon van der Stel planted the first vines in 1685.
+Eight working farms started before 4 July 1776, some of them more than ninety years before.
+Napoleon had their wine shipped to him in exile.
+Jane Austen mentions it in Sense and Sensibility.
+And you can still taste it this weekend, on the same ground where Simon van der Stel planted his first vines in 1685.

 1682Oldest farm (Steenberg)